Synchronized milling

 Definition: What is climb milling?

-In climb milling, the cutting edge of the milling cutter rotates in the same direction as the feed of the workpiece.
-The chip thickness is at its highest at the beginning and decreases to almost zero by the time it exits.
-This process generally ensures a clean milling edge and a longer tool life.
-However, it requires a very precise feed mechanism without play, because the milling cutter forces act strongly in the "pulling direction".
-Otherwise, chip breakage and a sudden increase in chip thickness may occur.
+In co-directional milling, the cutting edge of the milling cutter rotates in the same direction as the feed of the workpiece.
+The chip thickness is highest at the start and decreases to nearly zero by the exit.
+This method generally ensures a clean milled edge and a longer tool life.
+However, it requires a very precise feed mechanism with no play, because the milling forces act strongly in the “pull direction.”
+Otherwise, chip breakage and a sudden increase in chip thickness can occur.

 Advantages of climb milling